The Sardine Run South Africa

 Best time for the Sardine Run

-When is the best time to see the Sardine Run?
+When's the best time of year for the Sardine Run?

 This is probably the thousand dollar question!
 As a natural phenomenon relying on complex interrelation of currents, weather and animals, the run can be very hard to predict.